The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 Because these enzymes compete with one another for activation of thyroid hormone at the cellular level.

-If you only have an "on" switch then there is no competition and it makes the body perceive more thyroid hormone than may be available to other tissues.
+If you only have an "on" switch then there is no competition and it makes the body perceive more thyroid hormone than what may be available to other tissues.

 Does this mean that TSH is not a reliable or helpful test?